BatyrhanB/CV/README.md

 Notable achievements include the rapid and successful completion of the ESS project within a tight timeframe, demonstrating my commitment and reliability.
 In the TezSat project, I achieved remarkable optimization, improving query performance tenfold, which was recognized and appreciated by the team.

 I initiated coding standardization discussions within the team, focusing on code structure and cleanliness.
 By providing concise documentation of coding practices, I significantly improved the team's efficiency and effectiveness.
 Together, these initiatives emphasized my commitment to excellence and contributed to the overall success of projects and team dynamics at GeekStudio.

+## **Backend/DevOps Developer** [Boomerang](https://www.linkedin.com/company/boomerang-delivery/mycompany/) _(Mar 2024 - Present)_ <br>

+- Refactoring of architecture and code;
+- Configuring deploy/server system;
+- Performing complex geo-data related tasks
+- Writing unit and integration tests
+- Writing a service for tariffication of the whole system
+- **_Technologies used:_** **Object-Oriented Programming (OOP) · SOLID Design Principles · Git · Python · Django (DRF) · FastAPI · MVC · PostgreSQL · PostGIS · Celery · Redis · Haystack · Whoosh · Docker (Docker compose) · Kubernates · Github Actions · AWS · Digital Ocean Spaces · FCM · Swagger · Redoc · Websocket · Channels · PyJWT · Pytest**.

+**Projects**:

+**My Logistic** - Logistics ERP system <br>

+ERP logistics project provides efficient management of delivery and storage of goods on regional and international levels.
+Provides convenient interaction for customers, delivery companies, warehousing and logistics services, and integrated logistics providers.
+Simplifies routine tasks for companies and provides convenient management of sending and receiving goods, including flexible billing and convenient geographic resources.

+#### 🏆 Role Achievements
+Initiator and implementer of project architecture refactoring:
+Suggested the initiation of project architecture refactoring to improve project efficiency and scalability.
+Implemented the refactoring, made the necessary changes and coordinated the process with the development team.

+Responsible for delivering code to the server and maintaining the server:
+Responsible for the safe and efficient delivery of code to the server, ensuring stable operation of the application.
+Handled server configuration and maintenance, ensuring the server was running reliably and at optimal performance.

+Implementation of complex tasks:
+Performed the implementation of the most complex tasks, such as tariffing networks and developing a mechanism for finding addresses and their parents by latitude and longitude coordinates.
+Demonstrated high professionalism and skills in developing and implementing complex functionality.

+## **Backend/DevOps Developer** [Axion Lab](https://www.linkedin.com/company/axion-lab/about/) _(Sep 2022 - Present time)_ <br>

+- Integration of external payment systems and work with crypto exchanges;
+- Writing complex websocket systems;
+- Team leadership, contribution to team improvement;
+- Actively contributed to shaping the applications architecture;
+- Deploying the applicaions to server, ensuring seamless execution and optimal performance;
+- **_Technologies used:_** **Object-Oriented Programming (OOP) · SOLID Design Principles · Git · Python · Goland · Django (DRF) · GIN · FastAPI · MVC · PostgreSQL · Celery · Redis · Docker (Docker compose) · Kubernates · Gitlab CI/CD · AWS · Digital Ocean Spaces · FCM · Swagger · Redoc · Websocket · Channels · PyJWT · Pytest**.

+**Projects**: **NDA**

 <!--## 📃 Certificates-->